GRAM: Generalization in Deep RL with a Robust Adaptation Module: Related Work

-Robust RL focuses on generalizing to OOD environments at deployment time by maximizing worst-case performance over a set of transition models \citep{nilim_2005,iyengar_2005}.
-Deep RL methods most commonly apply robustness during training through the use of parametric uncertainty or adversarial training.
-Parametric uncertainty methods consider a range of simulation parameters during training, and optimize for worst-case performance across these environments \citep{rajeswaran_2017,mankowitz_2020}.
-Adversarial RL instead applies worst-case perturbations during training to provide robustness to unknown dynamics or disturbances at deployment time.
-Various types of adversarial interventions have been considered, including external forces \citep{pinto_2017, reddi_2024, xiao_2024} as well as perturbations to actions \citep{tessler_2019}, observations \citep{zhang_h_2020}, and transitions \citep{queeney_2023,queeney_2024}.
-Robust RL methods have also been applied to capture estimation uncertainty \citep{xie_2022} and context shifts \citep{lin_2020, ajay_2022, zhang_2023} in contextual RL and meta RL.
+Robust RL focuses on generalizing to OOD environments at deployment time by maximizing worst-case performance over a set of transition models~\cite{nilim_2005,iyengar_2005}.
+Deep RL methods for robotic control most commonly incorporate robustness through the use of adversarial training, which applies worst-case perturbations during training to provide robustness to unknown dynamics or disturbances at deployment time.
+Adversarial interventions in legged locomotion have primarily applied external forces to the robot~\cite{shi_2024, xiao_2024}, while more general adversarial RL methods have considered perturbations to actions~\cite{tessler_2019}, observations~\cite{zhang_2020}, and transitions~\cite{queeney_2023, zhang_2023, queeney_2024}.
 These approaches provide robust generalization to environment dynamics that were not explicitly seen during training, but often sacrifice ID performance to achieve robustness.

-In this work, we are interested in both ID and OOD generalization.
-The possibility of different modes at deployment is related to methods that train a collection of policies to select from at deployment time.
-Many learning-based approaches to safety switch between a task-based policy and a recovery policy in order to guarantee safety at deployment time \citep{thananjeyan_2021, wagener_2021, contreras_2024, he_2024, sinha_2024}.
-Other methods select between a finite collection of different behaviors based on the deployment environment \citep{ajay_2022, chen_2023}.
-Contextual RL can also be viewed as learning a collection of policies for ID adaptation, and our robust adaptation module extends this approach to incorporate a mode for OOD generalization as well.
+In this work, we are interested in both adaptive ID and robust OOD generalization.
+The possibility of different modes at deployment is related to deep RL methods that train a collection of policies to select from at deployment time~\cite{thananjeyan_2021, wagener_2021, ajay_2022, margolis_2023, he_2024, chen_2025}.
+This has been applied to legged locomotion by switching between a task-based policy and a recovery policy in order to guarantee safety~\cite{he_2024}, as well as selecting from a finite collection of different behaviors based on the deployment environment~\cite{margolis_2023, chen_2025}.
+Contextual RL can also be viewed as learning a collection of policies for ID adaptation, and our robust adaptation module extends this approach to incorporate a mode for robust OOD generalization as well.

-\section{Problem formulation}
+\section{Problem Formulation}

 \paragraph{Contextual RL}